arkanelinux/buildbot/README.md

 ```

 ### 2. (Optional) Customize configuration
-Customize your build configuration at `/etc/arkane-buildbot/`.
-Alternatively you can also create a new seperate config file and overwrite the config file used with `$1`, eg `arkane-buildbot /etc/arkane-buildbot/custom_config`.

 There are a couple of default configs included, see `/etc/arkane-buildbot/` for available default configs.

+> **Note** It is best to not edit these config files for they may be overwritten if you ever update arkane-buildbot, thus instead create a new custom config instead
+You can also create a new config file under a custom name in this location.

 ### 3. (Optional) Set custom build settings
 Edit `/etc/makepkg.conf` with your custom build environment settings, this is what Arkane is using;